Monumentale - Monte: Art and Functionality

 Built on the western slope of Mount Rodolfo in wool as a proud statement of the Monumental neighborhood, the sign has been rebuilt several times.
 The latest version includes Nether lanterns and a complex redstone circuit, allowing the sign to be lit or darkened at will.

-City Granary ("Il Granaio")
+City Granary (Il Granaio)

 Still the primary food hub of the Republic, the City Granary is the only site equipped with four automated farming machines (for potatoes, beets, carrots, and wheat).
 Its storehouses contain the largest collection of wheat bales in Cismarina.